 Kori wrote and piloted their workshop, Embodied Personal Risk Assessment for the 2022 Interior Men’s Health Guythering.
 This workshop is available as a recording to glazed and cream filled level members of the Donut Club

 Kori has created curriculum and facilitated 101 level learning on gender diversity and trans inclusion.
 They offered workshops at the Kootenay Herb Conference in 2018, at the Vallican Whole and at the 2018 Bass Coast Festival.

 Kori, along with collaborator andi grace created and ran Glitter Rebellion – a touring workshop to help participants connect to internal and inherited resilience.

 Kori has worked contract curriculum writing projects with organizations, developing, piloting and training in the delivery of workshops on topics pertaining to sexuality, relationships, harm reduction and related topics.

 Kori offered an online curriculum on resilience building for trans folks and allies in 2016, this archived content has been mostly retired considering massive changes to the cultural landscape over the time since the course was written.

-Kori is honoured to have been invited to sit on panels and present in conferences.
+Kori is honoured to have been invited to sit on panels, present in conferences and speak as a guest lecturer in post-secondary spaces.
 Since the covid-19 pandemic, appearances have been online, some of which can be found archived on the digital landscape.

 Kori marked Trans Awareness Day on Instagram Live with Dr. Kyl Myers, author of “Raising Them”.